 It should be noted that while we discuss the differences between voxel-wise and region-wise denoising, the ICA-FIX pipeline by the HCP was applied to the voxel time series.
 Hence, our results only account for the additional denoising steps of detrending, bandpass filtering, and linear nuisance regression.
-Future studies are needed to demonstrate that the obtained results are generalizable to other datasets with differing data quality and scan durations, which are known to influence individual difference analyses (Airan et al., 2016; Horien et al., 2018).
-Since Mean aggregation should be the same for voxel- and region-level denoising based on firm mathematical reasons and supported by our empirical demonstration, it should lead to similar outcomes in other datasets.
-However, the performance of the EV might vary depending on multiple factors such as motion content and choice of region size.
-The influence of these factors were already observable in the current dataset.
-Note that while ICA-FIX leads to clean data and is a HCP-specific configuration, the results from the minimally processed data configuration might be considered more similar to standard quality clinical datasets.
+Future studies are needed to demonstrate that the obtained results are generalizable to other datasets with differing data quality and scan durations, which are known to influence individual difference analyses (Airan et al. 2016; Horien et al. 2018).
+Since Mean aggregation should be the same for voxel-level and region-level denoising based on firm mathematical reasons and supported by our empirical demonstration, it should lead to similar outcomes in other datasets.
+However, the performance of the EVmight vary depending on multiple factors such as motion content and choice of region size.
+The influence of these factors was already observable in the current dataset.
+First indicators of this can be derived from the small shifts in variance explained by the first EV.
+Note that while ICA-FIX leads to clean data and is a HCP-specific configuration, the results from the minimally processed data configuration might be considered more similar to standard-quality clinical datasets.
+For future examination, it might be interesting to further investigate the behavior of the EV and the potential use of multiple EVs to capture higher variance per region.

 Here we employed parcellation schemes with three levels of parcellation granularity and found that the largest improvement in identification performance happened between 100 and 400 regions.
 It might be of interest for future investigations to probe the space between these two granularities.
-Lastly, as a group-level parcellation was used, it is possible that voxel-to-region assignment across subjects was suboptimal which might have influenced the EV aggregation more than the Mean aggregation.
-Individual-specific region definition approaches might provide better region specification (Kong et al., 2021).
+Lastly, as a group-level parcellation was used, it is possible that voxel-to-region assignment across subjects was suboptimal, which might have influenced the EV aggregation more than the Mean aggregation.
+Individual-specific region definition approaches might provide better region specification (Kong et al. 2021).
 Furthermore, additional steps can be performed in rs-FC processing (e.g., scrubbing) that we did not consider.
 Future work might consider those aspects more closely.